storacha/specs/w3-access.md

 #### Access Claim Example

-Example illustrates `did:key:zBob` invoking `access/claim` capability with web3.storage requesting delegations where `did:key:zBob` is an audience like one in the [access example].
+The following example illustrates `did:key:zBob` invoking `access/claim` capability with web3.storage requesting delegations where `did:key:zBob` is an audience like one in the [access example].

 ```json
 {